About Sefton

 A Place of Enterprise and Regeneration

 Sefton is also investing significantly in its future.
-The £37 million Southport Town Deal is bringing forward transformative projects, including a new Marine Lake Events Centre and public realm improvements, to cement the town’s position as a leading coastal resort.
-In Bootle, a long-term regeneration programme is underway to revitalise the town centre, with new commercial, leisure, and housing opportunities being developed.
-These programmes reflect the borough’s ambition to diversify its economy, attract investment, and ensure growth is inclusive and sustainable.
+The £37 million Southport Town Deal is delivering transformative projects including a new Marine Lake Events Centre and major public realm improvements to strengthen the town’s position as a leading coastal resort.
+In Bootle, a long-term regeneration programme is revitalising the town centre with new commercial, leisure and housing opportunities.
+Together, these programmes reflect the borough’s ambition to diversify its economy, attract investment and deliver inclusive, sustainable growth.

 Connections That Keep Sefton Moving